TencentCloud/chat-uikit-flutter/tencent_cloud_chat/README.md

 ## Compatibility

-Our UIKit supports both mobile and desktop UI styles, and is compatible with Android, iOS, macOS, Windows, and Web _(support coming in future versions)_.
+This UIKit supports mobile, tablet, and desktop UI styles, and is compatible with Android, iOS, macOS, Windows, and Web *(support coming in future versions)*.

 It comes with built-in support for English, Simplified Chinese, Traditional Chinese, Japanese, Korean, and Arabic languages (with support for Arabic RTL interface), and light and dark appearance styles.

 ## Requirements

-- Flutter version: 3.10 or above
+- Flutter version: 3.16 or above
 - Dart version: 3.0 or above

 ## Getting Started